Jerusalem, the city of incredible blend of religions and cultures…

 The City of David is about the 3 000 years old remains of the once-grand citadel where a dynasty of Judean kings ruled.
 It is believed to be the place where Jerusalem was founded.

-It is one big collection of archeological wonders!
+It is one big collection of archeological wonders and quite an unusual thing to do in Jerusalem.

 For example, there are the Hezekiah’s tunnels – the structure that used to be the main source of water for ancient Jerusalem over 3 millennia ago.